laxmananand/zoqq_depl/docs/getting-docs/onboarding.md

 ## KYB and Onboarding

-KYB screening is only required if your customer will be onboarded as Merchant-Of-Record for payments acceptance via the Airwallex payment gateway.
+KYB screening is only required if your customer will be onboarded as Merchant-Of-Record for payments acceptance via the zoqq payment gateway.

 After applying for general onboarding and submitting KYC information, you can proceed to submit **Know Your Business (KYB)** information.
 Note that KYB checks are only required if your customer will be onboarded as Merchant-Of-Record, which depends on your payments gateway model of choice.